melosa11/healthy-back/README.md

 # Healthy Back

-This is the repository of the web add-on for Mozilla Firefox
+This is the repository of the web add-on for Mozilla Firefox.
+You can download it from {linkholder}.

+## What it does ?

-Healthy Back notifies the user every 20 minutes (default) to sit straight up.
+Healthy Back notifies the user to sit straight up.

+## License

+Healthy back is licensed under the MPL 2.0.
+See LICENSE for more details.